kaliy/kafka-connect-rss/devnotes.md

 ## Waiting for a next poll

-Thread.sleep() is an awful way to achieve this, I need to investigate further.
+Thread.sleep() is an awful way to achieve this because it blocks the task and it won't kafka connect to stop it as it will wait for poll() to finish.
+It waits for 5 seconds by default (can be changed by `task.shutdown.graceful.timeout.ms` parameter) and then just just continue to stop Worker (`Worker#196` and then `Worker#585`) or StandaloneHerder (`StandaloneHerder#107` and then `StandaloneHerder#314`) depending on the kafka connect mode.

+It is definitely a problem for a standalone mode but I'm not really sure it's a problem in a distributed mode, I need to check it.

+I've decided that having CountDownLatch and count it down in the stop() method should be good enough.
+Although I can look further for better a way to pause the thread.
 WorkerSourceTask.execute() has following code:

 ~~~~
             while (!isStopping()) {